 Snorkeling BSA: Available for scouts with an introduction to the special skills, equipment and safety precautions associated with snorkeling and provide a foundation for those who will participate in more advanced under water activities.
 Class is offered Monday and Tuesday 4-5:00 pm.

 Mile Swim: Available to 2d year and older scouts.
 Class is every day 11:00 am at the waterfront.

 Boxwell Triathlon: Open to scouts to compete with others at camp.
-Competition consists of a one mile run, three mile bike ride and .22 rifle shoot.
+Competition consists of a one mile run, three mile bike ride and 50 yard swim.
 Scouts wishing to compete must bring their own bicycle helmet, running shorts and running shoes.
 Scouts may bring their own bicycle if they wish however only mountain bikes are acceptable.

 |35 Visitors||Troop Policies | Eagle Honor Roll | Annual Calendar | Boxwell Info | Backpacking Packing List | HOME | WRITE US|